 If you are a business that pays income or corporation tax, any capital expenditure on plant and machinery may qualify for tax relief by way of capital allowances.
 These allowances allow you to deduct some or all of the value of an item from your profits before you pay tax.

-By allowing a 100% first year tax relief on investment in ECA qualifying items, this provides a significantly increased tax saving over the alternative allowances available on these items.
+By allowing a 100% first-year tax relief on investment in ECA qualifying items, the scheme provided a significantly increased tax saving over the alternative allowances available on these items.

-The net effect of enhanced capital allowances is that you can potentially write off the entire cost of purchasing an energy or water efficient product against your taxable income in a single tax year.
+The net effect of enhanced capital allowances was that businesses could potentially write off the entire cost of purchasing plant or machinery against their taxable income in a single tax year.

-In this way you can reduce investment costs and improve cash flow, whilst minimising the impact of your business on the environment.
+In this way, businesses could reduce investment costs and improve cash flow, whilst minimising the impact of the business on the environment.

 Qualifying ECA products & technologies

 The business must own the plant or machinery being claimed against, have installed it ready for use or be using it already in their trade and have incurred the expenditure.

 Only new plant and machinery are eligible for enhanced capital allowances, where used or second-hand plant and machinery do not qualify.
 Businesses can only claim against investment and not replacement expenditure.